 Audio description of video provides information about actions, characters, scene changes, on-screen text, and other visual content.

-Audio Video Interleave is a multimedia container format introduced by Microsoft.
+Audio video interleave.
+AVI is a multimedia container format introduced by Microsoft.

 - Behaviour layer

 Software used for viewing web content.
 This term is used broadly within this document and should be considered synonymous with user agent.

 A campaign is developed to raise awareness, educate and/or generate positive attitudinal and behavioural changes in relation to services, products, projects, laws or policies of the Queensland Government.
-Major campaigns usually require Advertising Review Committee approval.
+Major campaigns usually require Government Advertising and Communication Committee approval.

 - Canonical URL